Sounghwan (Eric) Hwang

 Research Overview

 My research focuses on developing advanced control and estimation algorithms for aerospace systems, considering operational safety, optimality, and performance in adversarial environments.
-The following are my research topics during my Ph.D. studies:
+The following are my research topics during my PhD studies:

-Secure Autonomy and Control for Multi-Agent System
+Secure Autonomy and Control for Multi-Agent Systems

 Multi-agent systems (MASs) have recently gained significant attention for their ability to solve complex engineering problems.
 The main goal in operating MASs is to achieve consensus among agents (e.g., UAVs, robots, autonomous vehicles) to satisfy their collaborative objectives.
 For instance, the vehicle dynamics for urban air mobility (UAM) operation can be represented through MAS, where UAM aerial vehicles (AVs) can achieve their UAM missions (e.g., formation control and velocity-matching consensus) by exchanging their information (position and velocity) with neighbors.
 Therefore, the communication between agents plays a significant role in the operation of MASs.
 However, this communication-based structure results in MASs being vulnerable to various malicious entities, such as cyberattacks, disturbances, and system faults.
 Therefore, it is important to develop advanced control algorithms to enhance the safety and security of MASs despite those threats.